davidbonham/bcpl/README.md

 The current state of play is that the compiler can now compile itself but the result is not yet runnable as the source makes calls to the Sys global.

-- It uses LLVM 20.1.2
+- It uses LLVM 20.1.3
-- The compiled using the cintpos BCPL compiler
+- It is compiled using the cintpos BCPL compiler
 - The resulting compiler runs under cintpos but generates standalone code
 - The BCPL run time library is simply layered on top of the native C RTL for the time being
 - Not all of the BCPL RTL is implemented